javanb96/resume/moneysmart/readme.md

 # 👋 Hello developer!
-This is one of the many templates available from W3schools.
-Check our [tutorials for frontend development](https://www.w3schools.com/where_to_start.asp) to learn the basics of [HTML](https://www.w3schools.com/html/default.asp) and [CSS](https://www.w3schools.com/css/default.asp). 🦄
+I used one of the many templates available from W3schools.
+Check their [tutorials for frontend development](https://www.w3schools.com/where_to_start.asp) to learn the basics of [HTML](https://www.w3schools.com/html/default.asp) and [CSS](https://www.w3schools.com/css/default.asp). 🦄

-## 🏗 What's next?
-Customize this template to make it your own.
-Remember to make your layout responsive - if you want your site to look good on smaller screens like mobile.

 ## 🎨 Where to find everything